Accounting with a tax advisor: The differences, advantages and disadvantages

 However, you can in turn deduct the costs of your company tax return from tax.
 They reduce your profit.
 The situation is different with your private income tax return.
 This is not operationally deductible.

-The following tips will help you out:
+The following tips will help you:

-1. Sort all documents and ensure that they are complete.
+- Sort all documents and ensure that they are complete.

 The first step is to sort all relevant income and expenditure documents.
 This includes invoices and receipts.
 Organize them chronologically by type and introduce individual categories, such as “travel expenses” or “advertising costs.”